 Consideration will be given as to whether a risk assessment is required to ensure the health and safety of the employee in light of the reason for their ill health, for example a stress, ergonomic or more general risk assessment may be required.

-The employee may return to work before the expiry of a Fit Note without going back to see their doctor, even if their G.P has indicated that they need to assess them again.
+The employee may return to work before the expiry of a Fit Note if they are agreeable/willing without going back to see their doctor, even if their G.P has indicated that they need to assess them again.
 This will not breach [Trust name]’s Employer’s Liability Compulsory Insurance, providing a suitable risk assessment has taken place if required.

 Phased returns